szczyglis-dev/py-gpt/README.md

 - Speech recognition via `OpenAI Whisper` (API or local), `Google / Google Cloud / GenAI`, `Microsoft Bing` and `xAI Grok Voice`.
 - Plugins support with built-in plugins like `Files I/O`, `Code interpreter (v2)`, `Web search`, `Google`, `Facebook`, `X/Twitter`, `Slack`, `Telegram`, `GitHub`, `MCP`, and many more.
 - MCP support.
-- Camera capture for real-time image analysis in Chat and other supported modes.
+- Camera capture for real-time image analysis in Chat and other supported modes, controlled from the `Audio / Video` menu.
 - Image analysis via vision models.
 - Included support features for individuals with disabilities: customizable keyboard shortcuts, voice control, and translation of on-screen actions into audio via speech synthesis.
 - Handles and stores the full context of conversations (short and long-term memory).